Polar actions on complex hyperbolic spaces: Proof of the main results

-First, let us assume $H$ is contained (after conjugation) in a maximal subgroup of the form $S(U(1,k) U(n-k))$ or in a semisimple maximal subgroup of~$SU(1,n)$.
-In both cases, the action of~$H$ on~$\C H^n$ leaves a totally geodesic submanifold invariant; this follows from the Karpelevich-Mostow Theorem~\cite{Ka53}, \cite{Mo55} (it is obvious in the first case).
-This situation has been studied in Section~\ref{sec:totally_geodesic}.

-If the action of $H$ leaves a totally geodesic $\R H^n$ invariant, then Theorem~\ref{th:SubSO} applies and the $H$-action is orbit equivalent to the cohomogeneity one action of $SO(1,n)$.
-This corresponds to case~\eqref{th:main:so} with $k=n$ in Theorem~A. If the action of $H$ leaves a totally geodesic $\R H^k$ invariant, with $k<n$, then it also leaves a totally geodesic $\C H^k$ invariant.
+Thus, let $H$ be a connected closed subgroup of $SU(1,n)$ acting polarly on $\C H^n$.
+Using the Karpelevich-Mostow Theorem~\cite{Ka53}, \cite{Mo55}, it was proved in~\cite[Theorem~6.2]{ADS03} that $H$ fixes a unique point in the ideal boundary of $\C H^n$, or $H$ has a totally geodesic orbit.
+The first possibility is equivalent to saying that $H$ is contained in a maximal parabolic subgroup of~$G$ (see for example~\cite[\S2.17]{E96}).
+In the second case, an orbit of $H$ is a totally geodesic $\C H^k$ or a totally geodesic $\R H^k$, $k\in\{0,\dots,n\}$.

-Let then $k$ be the smallest complex dimension of a totally geodesic complex hyperbolic subspace left invariant by the $H$-action.
+Let $k$ be the smallest complex dimension of a totally geodesic complex hyperbolic subspace left invariant by the $H$-action.
 If $k=0$, then the $H$-action has a fixed point.
 In this case, it follows from~\cite{DK11} that $H$ is a subgroup of $S(U(1)U(n))\cong U(n)$ that corresponds to a polar action on $\C P^{n-1}$, and therefore is induced by the isotropy representation of a Hermitian symmetric space.
 This corresponds to case~\eqref{th:main:so} with $k=0$ in Theorem~A.

 Let us assume from now on that $k\geq 1$.
-Lemma~\ref{theorem:ProdAct} guarantees that the $H$-action is orbit equivalent to the product action of a closed subgroup $H_1$ of $SU(1,k)$ acting polarly on $\C H^k$ times a closed subgroup $H_2$ of $U(n-k)$ acting polarly (and with a fixed point) on $\C H^{n-k}$.
+Theorem~\ref{theorem:ProdAct} guarantees that the $H$-action is orbit equivalent to the product action of a closed subgroup $H_1$ of $SU(1,k)$ acting polarly on $\C H^k$, times a closed subgroup $H_2$ of $U(n-k)$ acting polarly (and with a fixed point) on $\C H^{n-k}$.
 By assumption, the $H_1$-action on $\C H^k$ does not leave any totally geodesic $\C H^{l}$ or $\R H^{l}$ with $l<k$ invariant.
-Hence, either the $H_1$-action on $\C H^k$ is orbit equivalent to the $SO(1,k)$-action on $\C H^k$, or $H_1$ is contained in a maximal parabolic subgroup of $SU(1,k)$.
-The first case corresponds to part \eqref{th:main:so} with $k\in\{1,\dots,n\}$.
+Hence, the $H_1$-action on $\C H^k$ is transitive, or has a totally geodesic $\R H^k$ as an orbit, or $H_1$ is contained in a maximal parabolic subgroup of $SU(1,k)$.
+The first case corresponds to Theorem~A\eqref{th:main:parabolic} with $\g{q}=\g{h}_2$, $\g{b}=\g{a}$, and $\g{w}$ a complex subspace of $\g{g}_\alpha$ with dimension $k-1$.
+In the second case, we have shown in Theorem~\ref{th:SubSO} that the $H_1$-action on the totally geodesic $\C H^k$ is of cohomogeneity one and orbit equivalent to the action of $SO^0(1,k)$; thus, this corresponds to part~\eqref{th:main:so} with $k\in\{1,\dots,n\}$.
 Note that for $Q=H_2$, the $Q$-action on $\C H^{n-k}$ is determined by its slice representation at the fixed point, so $Q$ acts polarly with a totally real section on $T_o\C H^{n-k}\cong \C^{n-k}$.